 A machine that reads, sorts, and prints out information from punched cards.

 A mechanism on a typewriter for setting automatic stops or margins for columns.

 A device for reading data from punched cards and producing printed lists or totals of the result.

 - A device on a typewriter activated by a key (tab key), used to move the carriage a given number of spaces, as in making columns.

 - A machine for automatically compiling lists, tabulations, etc. from information encoded on punch cards.

-A punch card accounting machine that was used to prepare invoices, checks and "green-striped" reports as late as the 1970s.
-Introduced in the late 1800s, tabulators initially added amounts in the cards that were displayed on dials.
+A machine that added up numerical data in punch cards.
+Tabulators were used to prepare invoices, checks and "green-striped" reports as late as the 1970s.
+Invented by Herman Hollerith in 1890, his tabulator displayed the totals on dials.
 Subsequent models were able to perform additional arithmetic operations as well as print the results.
 See Hollerith machine, punch card and continuous forms.